IQSS/dataverse/doc/sphinx-guides/source/developers/unf/unf-v6.rst

 **4. Bit fields.**

-Normalize bit fields by converting to big-endian form, truncating all leading empty bits, aligning to a byte boundary by re-padding with leading zero bits, and ``base64`` encoding to form a character string representation.
+Normalize bit fields by converting to big-endian form, truncating all leading empty bits, aligning to a byte boundary by padding with leading zero bits, and ``base64`` encoding to form a character string representation.

 **5. Normalize dates, times and intervals as follows:**